San Diego River Citizen Science Surveys

 During the twice a year RiverBlitz surveys, teams of citizen scientists survey the River in the City of Santee and San Diego for invasive plants, trash and site condition issues.
 We also partner with other organizations and survey more remote areas less frequently.
 This data is made available to the public and helps us to coordinate efforts to obtain a healthy, trash-free River through our advocacy, working with landowners, managers and agencies, and our award winning volunteer-based clean-up program.
 The surveys also track the quantities and types of trash entering the San Diego River from the watershed.

-In the meantime, our River Assessment Team does weekly surveys!
+Also, our River Assessment Field Team does weekly surveys year-round!
 Learn more by visiting our web calendar for additional details.

 To learn more or to RSVP for any of our volunteer events: